wwlib/cursor-hello-llm-agent/README-phase-2.md

   - Including acting as the project ProjewctManager/ScrumMaster
 - Use the Agent Framework to create an Agent that can act like a "Jarvis" in a home workshop to assist with projects and preserve project details - like a voice-driven lab notebook
 - Use the Agent Framework to create a DND Dungeon Master
+- Future
+  - Create a RAG DB of all of the ideas and info in the conversation history
+  - Should be able to identify where in the converstation timeline the info/ideas came from

 ## AI Summary of this README by the Cursor Agent using claude-3.7-sonnet